Drizzle ORM · Hyperdrive docs

 Drizzle ORM ↗ is a lightweight TypeScript ORM with a focus on type safety.
-This example demonstrates how to use Drizzle ORM with MySQL via Cloudflare Hyperdrive in a Workers application.
+This example demonstrates how to use Drizzle ORM with PostgreSQL via Cloudflare Hyperdrive in a Workers application.

-Install the Drizzle ORM and its dependencies such as the mysql2 ↗ driver:
+Install the Drizzle ORM and its dependencies such as the postgres ↗ driver:

 Add the required Node.js compatibility flags and Hyperdrive binding to your